lautel/lautel.github.io/_posts/2017-12-04-topics-lda.md

 <div class="message">
   And now...
 How can we use all of this?
-Read the post <a href="/blog/neuralnets/2017/12/06/summary-lda/">Text summarization with LDA</a>
+Read the post <a href="/blog/neuralnets/2017/12/06/keywords-lda/">Keywords extraction with LDA</a> and <a href="/blog/neuralnets/2017/12/07/summary-lda/">Text summarization with LDA</a>
 </div>